teamniteo/niteoweb.click2sell/docs/source/index.rst

 ============

 #.
 Visitor comes to yoursite.com/order (or similar) and clicks Order link.
 #.
-Visitor is sent to click2sell's order form (on click2sell.com),
+Visitor is sent to click2sell's order form (on click2sell.eu),
     where he enters his personal information and performs payment.
 #. click2sell calls-back a special view on your plone site (/@@click2sell),
     which reads POST data from click2sell, verifies it with your *Secret Key* and creates a new member.
 #.
 The following information is stored in member data for later use:

     *product_id*
-        click2sell's Product ID of the purchased item.
+        Click2Sell's Product ID of the purchased item.

+    *product_name*
+        Click2Sell's Product Name of the purchased item.

     *affiliate*
         Affiliate who referred the buyer.

     *last_purchase_id*
-        click2sell receipt ID of the last purchase.
+        Click2Sell receipt ID of the last purchase.
 This field gets updated on every recurring payment.

     *last_purchase_timestamp*